daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 Note: Although it is possible to install R through conda, we highly recommend not doing so.
 In case you have already installed R using conda you can remove it by executing `conda uninstall r-base`.

+### XQuartz

+Some R packages rely on the dependency XQuartz which no longer ships with the Mac OS, thus we need to install it separately.
+Download it from here: [https://www.xquartz.org/](https://www.xquartz.org/) and follow the installation instructions.

 ### RStudio
 Chose and download the Mac version of RStudio from [https://www.rstudio.com/products/rstudio/download/#download](https://www.rstudio.com/products/rstudio/download/#download).
 Open the file and follow the installer instructions.